 Driven by: Bill O'Connor.
 First race: Road America (R6), 26 Aug 1972.
 Only one recorded race.

-Thanks to Tim Colman and Roger Andreason of Chevron Heritage for kindly sharing their notes on this model, and to former owners Steve Brownstein, Doug Brenner, Steve Mandy, and Mike Yoder, son of Dave Yoder.
+Thanks to Tim Colman and Roger Andreason of Chevron Heritage for kindly sharing their notes on this model; to former owners Steve Brownstein, Doug Brenner, Steve Mandy, and Mike Yoder, son of Dave Yoder; and to current owner Wayne LaFrenz.
 Thanks also to Mike Summers, who worked very hard to identify his ex-Garey Cooper Chevron for many years, and interviewed Larry Wright amongst others during that project.

 All and any help would be gratefully received.
 Please email Allen at firstname.lastname@example.org if you can add anything.